Handling of schemas by recipes¶

 However, you need to be quite careful when updating schemas from code, especially with partitioned datasets, since schema changes may render data of other partitions unreadable.

-The SparkSQL recipe is unique: it inconditionally updates the schema at runtime.
+The SparkSQL recipe is unique: it unconditionally updates the schema at runtime.
 This breaks the rule stated at the beginning of this paragraph.
 Note that this situation might change in a future release.